 Make Absolutely Sure That They Catch Some Fish

 Every single fish in the water will be a monster to someone who has never done it before.
 It will be even better if you get a big fish instead of a small one.
-This is unlikely but on occasions, it does happen.
+This is unlikely but on occasion, it does happen.
 Making sure you actually land fish is very important.
-As a parent who is trying to set the example for younger anglers, it helps if you catch more than one too.
-Catching a whole lot of baby bluegill and putting them in a five gallon bucket is always more fun than one or two bigger ones that will be released or harvested soon.
+As a parent who is trying to set an example for younger anglers, it helps if you catch more than one too.
+Catching a whole lot of baby bluegill and putting them in a five-gallon bucket is always more fun than one or two bigger ones that will be released or harvested soon.
 Try your hardest to catch the fish first.

 Conclusion – You Are A Big Part Of Your Kids Having Fun

 Because there is a lot to talk about, teaching your children to be outdoors is a great first step to hooking them up with an activity or hobby they enjoy.
 Going outdoors and casting a line can become some of the most challenging and constructive activities for a younger person.
 You really are a big part of how much your time together will be enjoyed.
 If you want them to have fun, you need to have fun.
 Leave a comment below to tell us how you teach your children.